Margaret Weston: Career

 In 1976, she oversaw the display of an extensive collection of biomedical objects from Sir Henry Wellcome's Museum Collection, which were loaned to the Science Museum, broadening the museum's scope considerably.
 In 1980–81, two new galleries opened, "Glimpses of Medical History" and "The Science and Art of Medicine", to display the Wellcome material and other medical displays.

 In 1980, Weston acquired a former Royal Air Force airfield at Wroughton, Wiltshire.
 The field was used to house large objects such as aircraft, trams and an inert nuclear missile, and was opened as the National Collections Centre.

 Weston was instrumental in establishing the National Museum of Photography, Film and Television (now the National Media Museum) in Bradford, which opened on 16 June 1983 and featured the UK's largest cinema screen and the country's first IMAX cinema.

 In 1984 she was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 She chose the subject "The Science Museum and Change – Over the last Thirty Years".

 She was also president of the Heritage Railway Association until 2011 and the patron of the Stroudwater Textile Trust.

 On her retirement in 1986, Weston was presented with a motorbike by the museum staff.
 In retirement, Weston continued to work in the museum sector as a volunteer.
 In Stroud, she was chair of the Cowle Trust, which opened a Museum in the Park and a walled garden.

 Weston died from COVID-19 at a care home in Leonard Stanley, Gloucestershire, on 9 January 2021, at the age of 94.

-Honours
+Honours and Legacy

 Margaret Weston was appointed a Dame Commander of the Order of the British Empire (DBE) in the 1979 Birthday Honours.
 She was also made a Fellow of the Museums Association (FMA) in 1984.
 In 1984 she was made an Honorary Fellow of Newnham College, Cambridge.
 She received honorary degrees from the Universities of Salford, Manchester (1984), Aston, Bradford, Leeds, Loughborough and the Open University.

 In 2018, she was made a Fellow of the Science Museum.
 The fellowship was presented by Dame Mary Archer at Dame Margaret's home.

+Weston left a gift for Aston University in her will, this has contributed to the creation of a "Design Factory" with a space named in her honour.